lraycheva/core/docs/capabilities/03_data-sharing-between-apps/03_interop/interop.md

 ## Interop Events

-The Interop API offers means for notifying you when a method has been added/removed or when an application offering methods becomes available/unavailable.
+The Interop API offers means for notifying you when a method has been added/removed or when an app offering methods becomes available/unavailable.
 All methods for listening for events return an unsubscribe function.
 Use it to stop receiving event notifications.

-To get notified when a method has been added for the first time by any application, use [`methodAdded()`](../../../reference/core/latest/interop/index.html#API-methodAdded):
+To get notified when a method has been added for the first time by any app, use [`methodAdded()`](../../../reference/core/latest/interop/index.html#API-methodAdded):

 ```javascript
 const handler = (method) => {